-Not your home page (though you’d be surprised how many big organisation throw away money on pay-per-click doing exactly that).
-And not a normal page on your site you’ve added an optin form to (yeah, I’m talking to you Mr “It’ll Be Fine, No One Will Notice”).
-A proper optimised landing page with the sole purpose of getting an email signup.
+Not your home page (though you’d be surprised how many big organisations throw away money on pay-per-click doing exactly that).
+And not a normal page on your site you’ve added an opt-in form to (yeah, I’m talking to you Mr “It’ll Be Fine, No One Will Notice”).
+A properly optimised landing page with the sole purpose of getting an email signup.

 A good home page might get a 10% opt-in rate.
 A blog post 1-3% (maybe 10-20% if you have an excellent content upgrade offer).

 But a dedicated landing page should get you a 40% optin rate or more.
-My main landing page for cold traffic from Facebook Ads gets a 58% optin rate.
-The same page gets a 77% optin rate from partner traffic.
+My usual landing pages for cold traffic from Facebook Ads typically get a 58% optin rate.
+And that jumps to 77% for partner traffic.

-Of course, part of the reason it’s higher is that the traffic is high quality and pre-qualified to want to sign up.
+Of course, part of the reason it’s higher is that the traffic is high quality and pre-qualified to want to sign up due to the targeting.
 But a lot of the reason is that the landing page has been carefully designed to motivate people to sign up.

 It has a strong headline and clear call to action.
 There’s social proof and testimonials.
 There are no prominent menus, distractions or other links away from the page.
 And the button to sign up is highly visible.